dynamsoft-docs/barcode-reader-docs-js/programming/javascript/faq/difference-between-bestspeed-and-bestcoverage.md

 [<< Back to FAQ index](index.md)

-`SpeedFirst`, as the name suggests, prioritizes time cost over the accuracy of the results, and `ReadRateFirst` is vice versa.
+`speed`, as the name suggests, prioritizes time cost over the accuracy of the results, and `coverage` is vice versa.

-`Balance` is the perfect middle ground between `SpeedFirst` and `ReadRateFirst`.
+`balance` is the perfect middle ground between `speed` and `coverage`.

-Lastly, the `Single` template is optimized for interactive video scenarios, and is the default mode.
+Lastly, the `single` template is optimized for interactive video scenarios, and is the default mode when using the `BarcodeScanner` class.

-To choose the proper template that you want the SDK to utilize and learn about some of the other templates we offer, please use the [PresetTemplate](https://www.dynamsoft.com/capture-vision/docs/web/programming/javascript/api-reference/capture-vision-router/preset-templates.html?product=dbr&lang=javascript).

 In terms of the individual settings, if you would like to learn of the exact breakdown between the different templates, please contact the [Dynamsoft support team](https://www.dynamsoft.com/contact/).

+To choose the runtime settings template that you want the SDK to utilize and learn about some of the other templates we offer, please use the [updateRuntimeSettings](https://www.dynamsoft.com/barcode-reader/programming/javascript/api-reference/BarcodeReader.html#updateruntimesettings) method.